It’s a little tricky to understand at first, but I’m going to try to make the difference between wordpress.com and wordpress.org easy.

 Let’s use that to make it easier to understand.
 You could get a copy of Photoshop on CD, but you have to have a computer to put it on, right?
 The computer that WordPress needs is called a server.

-And servers are owned by hosting companies.
+And servers (computers that are required to run WordPress) are owned by hosting companies.

 If you sign up for a blog on WordPress.COM, you set up a free account, and then they give you a piece of a server that already has WordPress installed on it.
 WordPress.COM is your hosting company.

 If you use the WordPress software on servers hosted by a different company of your choosing, it’s known as being self-hosted (or commonly referred to as WordPress.ORG).
+You’re essentially getting the CD with the WordPress software on it from WordPress.org and picking your own high quality computer (server) to put it on.

 What does it mean for you?